aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/shape/_index.md

 | ancestorType | java.lang.Class | The object type of the ancestor to retrieve. |

 **Returns:**
 [CompositeNode](../../com.aspose.words/compositenode) - The ancestor of the specified type or  null  if no ancestor of this type was found.

-The ancestor type matches if it is equal to ancestorType or derived from ancestorType.
+The ancestor type matches if it is equal to  ancestorType  or derived from  ancestorType .
-### getAnchorLocked() {#getAnchorLocked--}
+### getAnchorLocked() {#getAnchorLocked}
 ```
 public boolean getAnchorLocked()
 ```